-The business magazine published this article: The Creativity of Crowds, which opens with the following subtitle:
+The business magazine published The Creativity of Crowds, which opens with the following:

 “Crowdspring aims to slash the cost of graphic design work — and democratize a snooty business.”